Fiscal Years (FY) 2015-2019 TPP Grant Recipient Evaluations

 To fund intermediary organizations to provide capacity building assistance (CBA) to youth-serving organizations to replicate evidence-based TPP Programs in a defined service area with demonstrated need.

 Community programs start with a set of defined resources (e.g., staff, knowledge, tools, etc.).
 That set of resources is the programs’ capacity to carry out TPP work.
 To grow and maintain their programs, program capacity also needs to grow.
-Each Tier 1A grantee provides support to a set of community organizations that are implementing evidence-based TPP programs.
+Each Tier 1A grant recipient provides support to a set of community organizations that are implementing evidence-based TPP programs.

 Tier 1B: "Replicating Evidence-Based Teen Pregnancy Prevention Programs to Scale in Communities with the Greatest Need"